jaschoen113/paleo_ocr/transcription_guidelines/abbreviations_new.md

 macron = 	&#772

-In almost all cases, the macron is used, as in Latin, to represent a missing "m" or "n."
-In some rare cases, it seems to be representing "u," but this may be scribal or reader error. **[take out? really shouldn't be u ever?]**
+In most, the macron is used, as in Latin, to represent a missing "m" or "n."
+In some cases, it represents "u" (for example when placed over an "n").

 | Manuscript Image | Character |
 | :----: | :----: |